lesacar/sand_sim/README.md

 # Particle simulation in C and raylib
-Early development stages, currently supports
+*linux raylib is in ./static ; windows raylib is in ./static/windows* Early development stages, currently supports
 - Opens on the monitor passed by -m N (monitor number) and spawns a window on that monitor, using that monitor's refresh rate
 - 3 materials allow for various physics simulations